Cooking mindset: 3 ways to cook with pleasure in mind.

 Sat up in bed, I collected a forkful of food and when I took that first bite, all those pleasurable feelings flooded my body and soul.
 With the delicious aroma, my taste buds were tantalised, a big food was embracing my soul.

-OH, sexy food.
+OH, feel good food.
 How much I missed you.
 Not only was my body back on the mend but the dopamine and endorphins were lifting my mood.
 Food really is magic!!

 Cooking with pleasure.